-Dogs with brachycephalic airway syndrome should be fitted with a harness that does not tug at the neck area.
-It is not advisable to use a regular neck collar or choker chain for these dogs, since the collar can put undue pressure on the neck.
+Dogs with BOAS should be fitted with a harness that does not tug at the neck area.
+It is not advisable to use a regular neck collar or choker chain for these dogs, since the collar can put undue pressure on the already compromised airways.
 We ask that owners provide an appropriate harness that fits the dog properly and that the dog is used to wearing.
 In the event that our drivers/handlers feel that your dog is pulling insistently and that this may be affecting your animals breathing they will limit the animals walks as much as is practical under the circumstances.

 Dogmovers insurance policy is a Business liability cover and does not cover veterinary bills, death or loss associated with BOAS or any other pre-existing physical condition that an animal may have or illness or injury that is not caused by negligence on the part of the transporter.
 It is strongly recommended that clients have or obtain their own private Pet Insurance to cover these costs and it is widely recommended that all Brachycephalic pet owners obtain Private Pet insurance prior to obtaining their pet.
 However please note that not all insurance providers will cover BOAS treatment as it may be considered a Pre-Existing condition.